Developer Tools

 Common use cases

-• Validate a new cron expression before deploying it to a server or CI/CD pipeline.
+• Validate a new schedule before committing it to a CI/CD pipeline or a server.

-• Debug scheduling issues by comparing what you intended with what the cron expression actually describes.
+• Debug a job that runs at the wrong time by comparing your intent with what the expression actually says.

 About Cron Expression Reader